icerockdev/moko-mvvm/README.md

 - [License](#license)

 ## Features
 - **ViewModel** - store and manage UI-related data.
-Interop with `Android Architecture Components` - on android it exactly `androidx.lifecycle.ViewModel`;
+Interop with `Android Architecture Components` - on Android it's precisely `androidx.lifecycle.ViewModel`;
-- **LiveData, MutableLiveData, MediatorLiveData** - lifecycle aware reactive data holders with set of operators to transform, merge etc;
+- **LiveData, MutableLiveData, MediatorLiveData** - lifecycle-aware reactive data holders with set of operators to transform, merge, etc.;
 - **EventsDispatcher** - dispatch events from `ViewModel` to `View` with automatic lifecycle control and explicit interface of required events.

 ## Requirements